-The table below outlines how each investment priority aligns with the outcomes in the Ministry of Transport Outcomes Framework, the priorities identified in the GPS 2021, and the strategic objectives of this RLTP (see Table 11).
-The investment priority is also consistent with the Draft GPS which was released in August 2023.
+The table below outlines how the investment priority aligns with the outcomes in the Ministry of Transport Outcomes Framework, the priorities identified in the GPS 2021, and the strategic objectives of this RLTP (see Table 11).
+The investment priority is also consistent with the Draft GPS which was released in March 2024.